-"How does your Power Reading Workshop program fit with the Daily 5?"
+"How does Power Reading Workshop fit with the Daily 5?"

-I've been asked that question several times recently, so I decided to tackle it in a blog post.
+I've been asked that question several times recently, so I decided to tackle it on my blog.
 I feel fortunate to have been a part of a summer book study that examined The Daily 5, an outstanding resource for teachers written by "the sisters," Gail Boushey and Joan Moser.
 After participating in that book study, I feel more confident about exploring the similarities and differences between Power Reading Workshop and The Daily 5.
 Both programs empower students to become better readers by allowing them to select and read books of their own choosing.
 In both programs, reading instruction takes place through mini-lessons, independent conferences, and small guided reading group lessons.

 My response is a bit lengthy, but this question is important and it deserves an in-depth answer.
 As a part of my response, I’ll also dig into the two follow-up texts, the sisters’ CAFÉ Book and my own Graphic Organizers for Reading: Teaching Tools Aligned with the Common Core.